infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Mood System/Mood System.md

 - What options do the players have?
 	- A: For masks, players can choose between two dominant moods, either joy/sad or fear/anger
 		- E:
+- Switching masks have a unique sound for each mood, try to make it appliable to ambient music or deep ambience, so players can analyze everything from the music and stuff

 ### Citation